hansbrough/question-tree-react/README.md

   }
 }
 ````
 Note how the 'plantClassification_01' has been defined above.
 The 'labels' property is an array of options associated with question.
 Because this question node is categorized as a 'quiz' there is a correct answer specified with the 'actual' property.
 The 'type' property indicates that the options should be rendered as radio button controls.
 The 'criterion' property acts as a metadata tag for use by any application logic needing to summarize user responses.
 The 'media' property is an array of images etc that may be displayed in the UI.
-There are examples of using these properties to define a UI in the app logic views (created via Backbone/Marionette)

 A deceivingly simple looking property 'next' on label members is how branching can be defined between questions.
 More specifically _conditional paths_ can be created which will either add to or substract from the Base Path graph length.
 For example question nodes can be added by specifying a 'next' property which points at a question not defined in the _Base Path_.
 In other words from the example above the option `{"title":"Sempervivum", "qid":"102", "next":"plantClassification_13"}` will add add the 'plantClassification_13' node to the stack of questions visible to the user (assuming it's defined).
 Upon completion, unless 'plantClassification_13' itself defines a next question, the user will be returned to the _Base Path_ which in the case of the graph file example would be 'plantId_1' (since its the first question in the next module).
 Similarly _Shortcut Paths_ can be created by setting a question's 'next' value equal to a node on the _Base Path_ more than a single hop away.
 For example jumping from 'plantId_1' directly to 'plantId_3'.
 There are more variations on conditional paths which will be covered later.